Carnaval in Veracruz with Kids: Mexico's Mardi Gras Family Guide

 Daytime Activities Beyond Carnaval

 Even during Carnaval week, the parades and concerts don't fill every hour.
-Here's what to do during daytime breaks:
+What to do during daytime breaks:

 Acuario de Veracruz

-One of the best aquariums in Latin America, with sharks, manta rays, and a manatee tank.
-2-3 hour visit.
-Air-conditioned and a perfect midday escape from crowds.
+One of the best aquariums in Latin America.
+Sharks, manta rays, a manatee tank.
+Two to three hour visit.
+Air-conditioned and a perfect midday escape from the parade noise.

-Spanish colonial fortress on an island just off the malecon.
+Spanish colonial fortress on an island just off the malecón.
 History, ramparts, sea views.
-Allow 90 minutes.
-Older kids love it.
+Ninety minutes is enough.
+Older kids love the dungeons.

 Mocambo Beach

-15 minutes south of the city, calmer water and family beach amenities.
+Fifteen minutes south of the city.
+Calmer water, family beach amenities.
 A good morning escape during a long Carnaval week.

 Day Trip to La Antigua

-30 minutes inland, the original colonial settlement (1525) with old Spanish house ruins and a beautiful Rio Huitzilapan riverfront.
+Thirty minutes inland, the original colonial settlement (1525) with crumbling Spanish house ruins and a beautiful Río Huitzilapan riverfront.
 Half-day excursion.

 Where to Stay for Carnaval

-Stay along the malecon to walk to all parade events.
+Stay along the malecón so you can walk to every parade event.
 Best family-friendly hotels:

-• Hotel Galeria Plaza - similar vibe to Emporio, slightly less expensive
+- Hotel Galería Plaza - similar vibe, slightly less expensive

-• Hotel Mocambo - if you prefer beach-quiet over malecon-loud, 15 min south
+- Hotel Mocambo - if you prefer beach-quiet over malecón-loud, fifteen minutes south

 Getting to Veracruz

-Fly into VER (Veracruz International Airport) from Mexico City (1-hour flight, multiple daily on AeroMexico, Volaris, VivaAerobus) or directly from Houston on United.
+Fly into VER (Veracruz International Airport) from Mexico City (1-hour flight, multiple daily on Aeroméxico, Volaris, VivaAerobus) or directly from Houston on United.
 From the airport, taxi to the city center is about 25 minutes and 250 pesos.
+And one warning, cariño: do NOT take the unmarked taxis hanging around outside arrivals - go to the pre-paid taxi counter inside the terminal.
+Same rule as Cancún airport.
+The marked-up "free" rides are never free.

 Safety Notes

 Veracruz city is safe for tourists during Carnaval.
-Standard urban precautions apply: keep valuables in the hotel safe, watch for pickpockets in dense crowds, take Ubers or licensed taxis after dark.
+Standard urban precautions: keep valuables in the hotel safe, watch for pickpockets in the dense parade crowds (same energy as the Mexico City metro at rush hour), take Ubers or licensed taxis after dark.
 The historic center is heavily policed during Carnaval week.

-Pack a Lonely Planet Pocket Mexico City guide which has Veracruz coverage in its sister Lonely Planet Mexico edition.
+Pack a Lonely Planet Pocket Mexico City guide - the sister Lonely Planet Mexico edition has the Veracruz coverage.

 The Bottom Line

-Carnaval de Veracruz is Mexico's Mardi Gras and most American families have never heard of it.
-It is a perfect February family trip - warm weather, big spectacle, real cultural depth, kid-centered ceremonies, beaches and an aquarium for daytime, and far less crowded and expensive than Rio or New Orleans.
+Carnaval de Veracruz is Mexico's Mardi Gras and almost no American family I know has been.
+It's the perfect February family trip: warm weather, big spectacle, real cultural depth, kid-centered ceremonies, beaches and an aquarium for daytime, and far less crowded and expensive than Rio or New Orleans.
 Pick the Children's Queen night and the Sunday afternoon parade for the kid-friendly highlights, eat all the seafood, and let your family discover the most Caribbean side of Mexico.
+As tía Rosa says: si no fuiste a Veracruz, no fuiste.
 Book now for next February.

 Recommended Products